Pulaski County Nursing Home Abuse Lawyers

 - Staff restricting access to the resident or being evasive.

-In Missouri, the Department of Health and Senior Services receives and investigates thousands of reports of abuse, neglect, bullying, and exploitation involving seniors and adults with disabilities annually.
+In Missouri, the Department of Health and Senior Services receives and investigates many reports of abuse, neglect, bullying, and exploitation involving seniors and adults with disabilities every year.
+Consulting with our nursing home neglect attorney can help you understand your loved one’s rights and available remedies.

 - Ensure immediate safety: If the resident is in immediate danger, call 911.